Construct invariant manifolds such as centre

 manifolds, spectral submanifolds, nonlinear normal modes, of

-invariant manifold for a specified system of ordinary
+manifold for a specified system of ordinary differential

-the differential equations.
-Further, in the case of a slow
+equations.
+Further, in the case of a slow manifold, this

-manifold, this procedure now derives vectors defining the
+procedure now derives vectors defining the projection onto

-projection onto the invariant manifold along the isochrons:
+the invariant manifold along the isochrons: this projection

 The procedure now also empowers one to account for